Part 1 of 3 by Don Bell | ⏱️ 14 minute read

 God can give you a prophetic word for people needing to relate to an event in their past, present, or future.
 You simply step out in faith and prophesy His words to the people.
 Isn't God amazing?

-I was leading a Catholic Charismatic retreat in central Ontario, and the group had chosen to end the Saturday by attending the evening Mass at Our Lady of the Angels, a small country church nearby at Brudenell.
+I was leading a Catholic Charismatic retreat in Ontario's Ottawa Valley, and the group had chosen to end the Saturday by attending the evening Mass at Our Lady of the Angels, a small country church nearby at Brudenell.

 One of the ladies was reluctant to go, as she was expecting a phone call.
-Her son and his wife were 200 miles away in a Toronto hospital expecting their first baby, and their doctor was concerned since the birth was long overdue.
+Her son and his wife were 330 km away in a Toronto hospital expecting their first baby, and their doctor was concerned since the birth was long overdue.

 However, being a woman of faith, she placed the situation in God's hands, and we all drove to the church.
 We entered and while waking down the aisle, I sensed the Holy Spirit prompting me to prophesy.